Synera - Innovations that shape future

 The Synera F2 Key devices support two authentication modes:

-• Two-factor authentication (2FA) implemented via FIDO2 technology and requires entry of: Username, Password, and Synera PIN-code;
+• Two-factor authentication (2FA) implemented via FIDO2 technology and requires entering username, password, and the Synera F2 Key's PIN;

-• One-factor authentication (passwordless authentication) implemented via FIDO2 technology and eliminates username/password entry.
-Account access requires only: the Synera F2 Key device and its PIN-code.
+• One-factor authentication (passwordless authentication) implemented via FIDO2 technology.
+This type of authentication eliminates username/password entry.
+Account access requires only the Synera F2 Key and its PIN.

 Software support for the Synera F2 Key devices is implemented by a combination of the operating system and browser.
-Desktop and mobile OS are supported:
+The following operating systems and browsers are supported:

 Browser Two-factor authentication Passwordless authentication